Submitting Samples From a Vegetable Garden or Flower Bed

 • If possible, avoid sampling when the ground is saturated or foliage is wet from recent rain or heavy dew.

 • Dig (do not pull) several whole plants, leaving root systems intact.
-Choose plants that represent a range of symptoms from light to severe.
+Choose plants that represent a range of symptoms from mild to severe.
 If only one plant can be sent, choose one that is still alive but with moderately severe symptoms.

 • Do not shake off the soil immediately around the roots, as it protects them in transit.
 Soil is also used in some tests.
 We prefer to receive about a quart of soil.